MoreiraCN/Genomic_alignment/README.md

 **Input data:**

  - Assembled genome in fasta format.
- - Filtered libraries in fasta format (is possible to use compressed files).
+ - Filtered libraries in fasta format (it is possible to use compressed files).

  **Parameters used:**